 Though Apple isn’t known for great price breaks for the general public, the company does offer varying discounts, save up to $200 on a new Mac, and up to $20 on a new iPad.

-Lenovo’s Academic Purchase Program helps teachers and students find discount laptops.
-Check the site for your state and school to see what’s available.
+Lenovo’s Academic Purchase Program helps teachers and students find discount laptops and get 5% savings in addition to current sales and coupons.

 The Adobe Education Store offers varying teacher and student discounts.
 There are versions of Adobe that anyone can download for free, but if you want to get fancy with document editing, you need to buy an upgraded version.
 Adobe sells education packages, which function just like the professional packages, at 20%-60% less than the professional versions.
 You must prove your affiliation by uploading an image of your ID badge, a pay stub or other proof of employment.
 ABBYY also offers software discounts for teachers.